It seems you are offline. Please check your connection and try again.

 Delivery times and app support change as platforms update their fraud filters, so treat the free column as a best effort.

 For a one-off, low-stakes signup, the free list is fine.
-For anything you care about, the private line above is the safer pick.
+For anything you care about, the private number above is the safer pick.

 Either way, you skip the SIM shop, the ID check, and the trip to Riyadh.